Capybasilisk/Speculative-Fiction-Bot/README.rst

 This is a Reddit bot that continually scans comments across the entire site for mentions of science fiction and fantasy books.
-If an SF/F book title is detected, the bot checks if the author's name is also present in the comment.
+If an SF/F book title is detected, the bot checks if the author's name is also present in the comment in order to reduce false positives.

 If both these conditions are met, the bot searches YouTube for an audiobook of the mentioned title, then replies with a link to it should one be found.